-.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
+1.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
 Please outline any rules relating to specific areas of law.

-These procedures laid down by the High Court will apply for all areas of the law and claims instituted.
+The above rules and procedures developed by the courts will apply for all areas of the law and claims instituted.
 All claims in terms of which a cause of action can be pleaded will be governed by the same rules or procedures.
 Competition law claims, for example, will also have to be instituted in the High Court.
 1.3 Does the procedure provide for the management of claims by means of class action (where the determination of one claim leads to the determination of the class), or by means of a group action where related claims are managed together, but the decision in one claim does not automatically create a binding precedent for the others in the group, or by some other process?

-Apart from factors to be taken into account to determine whether a class action may be certified, no procedures have been prescribed in South Africa for the handling of class or group actions.
-With the Silicosis case, South Africa adopted international procedures and also accepted the basic principle that the outcome of one case does not automatically determine liability for the others in the group.
+Apart from factors to be taken into account to determine whether a class action may be certified, no formal procedures have been prescribed in South Africa for the handling of class or group actions.
+In the Silicosis case, South Africa adopted international procedures and also accepted the basic principle that the outcome of one case does not automatically determine liability for the others in the group.